-On December 4, 2017, we entered into a Membership Interest Purchase Agreement (the "Acquisition Agreement") with Alternative Solutions to acquire the outstanding equity interests in three of its subsidiaries (collectively, the "Oasis LLCs"), Serenity Wellness Center LLC d/b/a/ Oasis Medical Cannabis, Serenity Wellness Growers LLC, and Serenity Wellness Products LLS.
+On December 4, 2017, we entered into a Membership Interest Purchase Agreement (the "Acquisition Agreement") with Alternative Solutions to acquire the outstanding equity interests in three of its subsidiaries (collectively, the "Oasis LLCs"); Serenity Wellness Center LLC d/b/a/ Oasis Medical Cannabis, Serenity Wellness Growers LLC, and Serenity Wellness Products LLC.
 Pursuant to the Acquisition Agreement, as amended, we paid a non-refundable deposit of \$250,000 upon signing, which was followed by an additional payment of \$1,800,000 on February 5, 2018, for an initial 10% of Alternative Solutions and each of the subsidiaries.
 At the closing of our purchase of the remaining 90% of the ownership interests in Alternative Solutions and the Oasis LLCs, which occurred on June 27, 2018, we paid the following consideration: \$5,995,543 in cash, a \$4.0 million promissory note due in December 2019, and \$6,000,000 in shares of our common stock.
 The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because we assumed an additional \$204,457 of liabilities.
 The Oasis LLCs collectively own and operate a vertically integrated cannabis business, including one dispensary, in Las Vegas, Nevada.
-Our ownership of the Oasis LLCs is subject to the approval of state and local regulators.
-We have already received such approvals for our initial acquisition of the 10% interest in Alternative Solutions and the Oasis LLCs to us will be recorded upon receipt of such regulatory approvals.

 On January 4, 2018, the Attorney General of the United States issued new written guidance concerning the enforcement of federal laws relating to marijuana.
 The Attorney General's memorandum stated that previous DOJ guidance specific to marijuana enforcement, including the memorandum issued by former Deputy Attorney General James Cole on August 29, 2013 (as amended on February 14, 2014, the "Cole Memo") is unnecessary and is rescinded, effective immediately.
 The Cole Memo told federal prosecutors that in states that had legalized marijuana, they should use their prosecutorial discretion to focus not on businesses that comply with state regulations, but on illicit enterprises that create harms like selling drugs to children, operating with criminal gangs, and selling across state lines.
-In addition, since 2014, the federal budget has prohibited the DOJ from using federal funds to prosecute medical cannabis businesses pursuant to a budget rider, which must be renewed annually and is presently set to expire on January 19, 2018.
+In addition, since 2014, the federal budget has prohibited the DOJ from using federal funds to prosecute medical cannabis businesses pursuant to a budget rider, which must be renewed annually and is presently unrenewed due to the stalemate over funding the government for fiscal year 2019.
 The Attorney General has now advised that it will be left to the discretion of the local US attorneys in the various districts to decide how and when to enforce the federal marijuana laws.
 As a result of the Attorney General's recent guidance, it is unclear whether and how US attorneys in states with medical and/or recreational marijuana laws will enforce federal laws relating to the prohibition of the possession, ownership or sale of marijuana, among other things.
 It is also unclear whether any states will challenge the Attorney General's new pronouncement in the applicable courts.
 However, as a result of the Attorney General's new guidance, some banks, clearing brokers and other businesses may cease or limit how they do business with companies in the marijuana business to avoid a possible violation of federal law.
 It is also possible that some US attorneys may begin enforcing federal laws to prevent marijuana businesses that are otherwise validly operating under state laws, from conducting business.
 Thus, regardless of whether the Attorney General's new pronouncement is enforced or found to be lawful, it could have a material adverse impact on the marijuana industry, including our business.

-Results of Operations for the Three Months Ended August 31, 2018 and 2017
+Results of Operations for the Three Months Ended November 30, 2018 and 2017